TommaruX3700/repo_check/README.md

 - All cmd `.` paths will be refered to `local_folder_path`;
 - cmd with exec order < 0 will be executed BEFORE all other operations
 - refresh time may be set to values like 1s, 1m, 1h, 1d or combinations of these such as 10h30m32s
+- if a command has and output, defined by the flag `has_output`, its output will be collected in the logs.

 ### `configuration.json` structure:
 ```json